 Mechanical malfunction of equipment or implants can also result in paralysis.
 These types of malfunctions can occur due to doctor negligence, such as when a piece of equipment is not properly installed or used in surgery or treatment.
 Malfunction that is the fault of the manufacturer is rarer and more difficult to prove, but does happen on occasion.
 When implants and medical equipment fail, the results can be very serious and when paralysis occurs, a legal professional can help you determine who is liable for the failure.

 The inappropriate administration of anesthesia can also result in paralysis, especially if a patient experiences an extreme reaction to the anesthetic.
 Negligence on the part of a surgeon or the anesthesiologist is rare, but if paralysis occurs due to such an issue, then they can be liable for their actions.
 It is important to disclose all allergies and other conditions you have prior to surgery, however, to ensure that anesthesia is properly chosen and administered.

-If you or a loved one have suffered a Dallas paralysis injury caused by the negligent actions of a medical professional, you may be able to pursue financial compensation.
-Contact Crowe Arnold & Majors, LLP today at (800) 738-4046.
+If you or a loved one have suffered paralysis caused by the negligent actions of a medical professional, you may be able to pursue financial compensation.
+Contact the Dallas paralysis lawyers of Crowe Arnold & Majors, LLP today at (800) 738-4046.